cfbolz/pyfidget/README.md

 and equivalently for `var-y` the y-coordinate.
 The sign of the result gives the color of the pixel, the absolute value is not important.

-## Using Quadtrees to evaluate the picture
+## Using Quadtrees to render the picture

 The approach that Matt describes in his really excellent [talk](https://www.youtube.com/watch?v=UxGxsGnbyJ4) is to use